-It is already a very well known information that it’s heat you need to activate THCA in cannabis, by burning it down you convert THCA into THC, consequently the latter one is affecting the consumer’s brain in the desirable way; but not THCA itself makes you high.
+It is already very well-known information that you need heating to activate THCA in cannabis, by burning it down you convert THCA into THC.
+Consequently, the latter one is affecting the consumer’s brain in a desirable way; but not THCA itself makes you high.

-Technically speaking there are two processes running when you light it up: firstly the THCA-molecules turn to be a THC (decarboxylation) and then under more heat THC changes from solid state into gas (vaporization) and you puff it up and it absorbs into body and then blood delivers it into brain and finally it hits into your mind!
+Technically speaking, there are two processes running when you light it up: first, the THCA-molecules turn to be a THC (decarboxylation), and then under more heat THC changes from solid state into gas (vaporization), and you puff it up and it absorbs into the body, and then blood delivers it into brain, and finally it hits into your mind!
 Bham!

-The same release of water and carbon dioxide naturally occurs during the drying process (called “curing”, and that is why it is a so important step too); and when you burn one down it’s the same transformation on the molecular level but this time it is instant.
+The same release of water and carbon dioxide naturally occurs during the drying process (called “curing”, and that is why it is such an important step too); and when you burn one down, it’s the same transformation on the molecular level, but this time it is instant.

 How to Decarboxylate weed?

-Basically it’s heat that your need.
-Not too hot to prevent THC from being destroyed and this temperature limit is 350℉ (176℃), neither too cold in order to ignite the THCA conversion into THC compound.
-And you wish to hold it around 220-235℉ (105-112℃) during the entire process.
-Because the heat regime is sooo critical, I’d recommend using your own calibrated cooking thermometer (the one we use for candy-making or steaks) and be in charge when doing, and do not forget rolling one in advance before you start as such shall add patience to the whole decarb-operation, hahahaha.
+So, you need heating, an exposure to temperature.
+Not too hot to prevent THC from being destroyed, and this temperature high limit is 350℉ (176℃), neither too cold in order to ignite the THCA conversion into THC compound.
+Say, you wish to hold it at 220-235℉ (105-112℃) during the entire process.
+Because the heating regime is very much critical, I’d recommend using your own calibrated cooking thermometer (the one we use for candy-making or steaks) and be in charge when doing it, and do not forget to roll one before you start — such shall add patience to your whole decarb-operation, ha-ha.

-The note is that the main factor is temperature.
-Prepare everything ready in advance, grind buds gently, do everything with care – and keep an eye on temperature.
-Since its value lies between 220-235 Fahrenheit (104-112 Celsius) and all will be fine.
+The message is that the main factor is temperature.
+Prepared everything ready in advance, grind buds gently, do everything with care — always keep your “weather eye” on reading the temperature.
+All is fine once its value lies between 220-235 Fahrenheit (104-112 Celsius).
 Do not hesitate to use a cooking thermometer, maybe the most useful gear for cannabis edibles.
-And a quick stir every 10-15 minutes may be helpful for the best decarboxylation too.
+Stir gently every 10-15 minutes, helpful for the best decarboxylation.

-Preheat the oven to 220 Fahrenheit which is about 105 Celsius.
-It is always preheated for marijuana edibles as te best recommendation.
-Btw for regular cooking preheat is often effective too (as soon as you start being a gourmet, and you are, because you read this page).
+Preheat the oven to 220 Fahrenheit, which is about 105 Celsius.
+It is always preheated for marijuana edibles as the best recommendation.
+For regular cooking, preheating is effective too (as soon as you start being a gourmet, and you are because you read this page).
 Some sources state 240℉ as the main temp, okay, whatever, as soon as it is lower than a cannabis vaporization point.
 Keep it below 240℉, and 220℉ is just safer.

-Cooking slowly is always the proper approach for the cannabis edibles because they are sooo critical to heat.
-Also: keep doing experiments bravely yet applying reasonable caution.
+Cooking slowly is the proper approach for the cannabis edibles because they are critical to heat.
+Keep experimenting bravely yet applying reasonable caution.
 Keeping notes of what you’ve done is another perfect idea to master the skills.

-Place a sheet of parchment paper on your baking sheet and spread your cannabis trim out over it into a one fairly thin layer.
-It may not dry out properly if you crowd it.
+Place a sheet of parchment paper on your baking sheet and spread your cannabis trim out over it into one fairly thin layer.
+It may fail to dry out properly if you crowd it.

 Place the baking sheet into the oven and let it hang out for 25-35 minutes.
-Always stay below 235℉ (112℃) it’s important.
-If a trim is dry enough it rarely takes longer than 20-25 min, but for a completely raw plant, it may take even a double amount of time.
-As many 420 Chefs, as many tricks and opinions, and you try experimenting by yourself to discover the best way of your own.
-It’s only you who knows your stuff well, an it’s you having preferences for your favorite CBD/THC weed edibles.
+Do not forget to mind the temperature.
+If the trim is dry enough, it rarely takes longer than 20-25 minutes, but for a completely raw plant, it may even take a double amount of time.
+As many 420 chefs speak about it, as many tricks and opinions we have, but you experiment by yourself to discover the best way of your own.
+Your edibles, your rules, after all.

-Once the cannabis appears nice and dry in the oven, take it from there: when the dacarbing buds are ready they break easily apart in fingers as if they are some super-dry plant or a spice.
-Let it rest in room temperature until being entirely cooled.
-Now you can use your nicely decarboxylated weed for whatever cannabis cooking application!
+Once marijuana appears nice and dry in the oven, take it from there: when the dacarbed buds are ready, they break easily apart in fingers as if they were some super-dry plant or a spice.
+Let it rest at the room temperature until entirely cooled.
+At this point, your decarboxylated weed for whatever marijuana cooking application.